Adult Scoliosis Correction

 - Certain diseases affecting the spine

-buy Lyrica in uk Scoliosis can lead to physical deformities such as humpback, prominence of the ribs, uneven shoulders, tilting of the trunk to one side and head not in center position.
+Scoliosis can lead to physical deformities such as humpback, prominence of the ribs, uneven shoulders, tilting of the trunk to one side and head, not in the center position.
 It also causes altered gait, spinal instability and rigidity.
 Pain is the predominant symptom in patients suffering from scoliosis.
 A compression of the spinal nerve root can result in lower limb weakness along with numbness or tingling sensation.
 This may hamper coordination and balance with difficulty in movement, standing or sitting.
 Occasionally, compression of the lower spinal nerves can also lead to difficulty in urination and defecation.
 This requires immediate medical care.
 In severe cases, lung and heart (cardiopulmonary) function can be affected.